GNOME/libdex/docs/schedulers.md

 Fibers are a [class@Dex.Future] which means you can await the completion of a fiber just like any other future.

+Note that fibers are pinned to a scheduler.
+They will not be migrated between schedulers even when a thread pool is in use.

 ## Cancellation

 Fibers may be cancelled if the fiber has been discarded by all futures awaiting completion.